MungaSoftwiz/alx-low_level_programming/0x0E-structures_typedef/README.md

 This project involved learning about utilizing structures and the typedef keyword.
-Through this project, I gained an understanding of how to create user-defined data types using structures and how to simplify their usage by creating type aliases with typedef.
+Through this project, I gained an understanding of how to create user-defined data types using structures and how to simplify their usage by creating type aliases with `typedef`.

 ## Header File